The cross states of a composite quantum system: separability and entanglement in any Hilbert space dimension: Introduction

 \item In the case where $\dim(\hh)<\infty$ and/or $\dim(\jj)<\infty$, the norms $\ttrnor$ (trace norm) and $\ptrnor$ (projective norm) are \emph{mutually equivalent} on the linear space $\trchj=\thptj$ (set equality, or isomorphism of linear spaces, only).
 Otherwise stated, the Banach space $\thptj$ can be regarded as a \emph{renorming} of the trace class $\trchj$.
 However, whereas `all bipartite states are equal' as far as the trace norm is concerned --- namely, for every density operator $D\in\stahj$, $\|D\ttrn=1$ --- the projective norm is able to \emph{efficiently detect entanglement}; precisely, $\|D\ptrn\ge 1$, and $D$ is entangled iff $\|D\ptrn>1$.

-\item In the case where $\dim(\hh)=\dim(\jj)=\infty$ (i.e., in the \emph{genuinely infinite-dimensional} setting), instead, even if the projective tensor product $\thptj$ admits a natural embedding in the trace class $\trchj$ --- and, actually, is a \emph{dense} (wrt the trace norm) linear subspace of $\trchj$ --- the projective norm $\ptrnor$ and the restriction of the trace norm $\ttrnor$ to the cross trace class $\thptj$ are \emph{not} equivalent (the latter is simply pointwise dominated by the former).
-In particular, focusing on the set $\hstahj$ of all \emph{cross states} --- namely, the convex set of bipartite states defined by $\hstahj\defi\stahj\cap\thptj$ --- one can prove that, in the genuinely infinite-dimensional setting (only), $\hstahj\subsetneq\stahj$, and the projective norm $\ptrnor$ is \emph{unbounded} on cross states.
+\item In the case where $\dim(\hh)=\dim(\jj)=\infty$ (i.e., in the \emph{genuinely infinite-dimensional} setting), instead, even if the projective tensor product $\thptj$ admits a natural continuous embedding in $\trchj$ --- actually, it is a \emph{dense} (wrt the trace norm) linear subspace of $\trchj$ --- $\thptj\subsetneq\trchj$.
+Accordingly, the projective norm $\ptrnor$ and the restriction of the trace norm $\ttrnor$ to the cross trace class $\thptj$ are \emph{not} equivalent (the latter being simply pointwise dominated by the former).
+In particular, focusing on the set $\hstahj$ of all \emph{cross states} --- namely, the convex set of bipartite states defined by $\hstahj\defi\stahj\cap\thptj$ --- one can prove that, in the genuinely infinite-dimensional setting, $\hstahj\subsetneq\stahj$ (precisely, the cross states form a $\ttrnor$-dense proper subset of $\stahj$), and the projective norm $\ptrnor$ is \emph{unbounded} on cross states.

 \end{enumerate}

 In spite of our last remark, and of the consequent technical subtleties, the projective norm turns out to be still a venerable tool in the genuinely infinite-dimensional case, because:

 \begin{enumerate} \item The set $\sesta$ of all separable states is (strictly) contained in the convex set $\hstahj$ of all cross states, of which, actually, it is a distinguished convex subset.